 There are guided van tours of the island, and we would recommend that you take one.
 It will get you a comprehensive visit that truly can’t be done on foot, or bike, or would require a long dinghy ride.
 We’re disappointed we did not get up to Plum Orchard, the home of Thomas and Lucy’s son, George, and his wife Margaret.
-Unlike Dungeness, it is not in ruins, and there are scheduled tours of the house.
-You should make reservations, for a tour of the island that includes this stop.
+Unlike Dungeness, it is not in ruins, and there are scheduled, but limited, tours of the house.

 When we got back to the boat, the sand bar in the harbor was making it’s presence known.
 We threw out some extra chain to let Misty drift back further into deeper water, and made the commitment to get up for high tide to move the boat (at 1:00 am), and avoid any problems with the low tide in the morning.

 Across the sound, we could see the lights of the U.S. Navy Kings Bay Nuclear Base, and got a better look at it the next morning, as we passed by on our continued trip north.